DATA & INSIGHTS | 3 minute read

 A higher AOV maximizes the return on ad spend (ROAS) by spreading marketing costs across larger transactions.
 If customers spend more per order, your marketing investments yield better results.
 Larger orders often mean better utilization of shipping and operational resources, leading to higher profit margins.

-Improving AOV requires a blend of pricing, merchandising, and marketing strategies designed to encourage customers to spend more.
+Improving AOV requires a blend of pricing, sales, and marketing strategies designed to encourage customers to spend more.
 Here are some proven tactics:

 Create bundles or packages